Hey there! We heard you need some help setting up Placid + WordPress?

 - Posts (your blog posts)

 - Tag & Category Pages (the pages that show all your articles from a specific tag or category)

 Automated social cards

-In the Setup menu, you'll find tabs for the setup of automated OG images, Twitter cards and Pinterest images.
+In the Automations menu, you'll find tabs for the setup of automated OG images, Twitter cards and Pinterest images.

 If you choose to automate those images by clicking the Set Image with Placid checkbox, we recommend defining a default image for them first.
 This will be used on all content types until you customize the images for one of them.
 Personally, we always use a neutrally branded, static image for it.